kfoofw/ds_blog/_posts/2020-01-04-bayesian-hierarchical-modelling-on-nba-3-point-shooting.markdown

 </p>

-Given that theta is conditional upon omega, we can perform Markov factorisation for the conditional relationship between tehta and omega.
+Given that theta is conditional upon omega, we can perform Markov factorisation for the conditional relationship between theta and omega.
-Thus, the numerator can be represented by the following:
+The numerator can then be represented by the following:

 <p align="center">